 There are two types of induction cookers: hard-walled and soft-walled.

 Hard-walled induction cookers include a metal lining at the bottom of the pan that conducts heat.
-Soft-walled induction cookers do not have this metal lining and instead, they use an electromagnetic field to heat up.
+Soft-walled induction cookers do not have this metal lining instead, they use an electromagnetic field to heat up.
 The electromagnetic field is created by a coil under the panel and it changes AC power to DC power.
 This induction cooktop will then heat the pan.

 What is Induction Cookware?

-Apart from metal pans for induction cookers that are naturally induction compatible, there are many brands that produce all-clad induction cooktops pans as well as induction cookware sets.
+Apart from metal pans for induction cookers that are naturally induction compatible, there are many brands that produce induction-friendly cookware all-clad induction cooktops pans as well as induction cookware sets.
 Some well-known brands include Le Creuset, Zwilling (Staub) All-Clad, and Demeyere.

 When choosing induction cookware to buy look for the “Induction Compatible Symbol”.